CaptainFlint1715/module2-portfolio/README.md

 ## License

-Please refer to the LISENCE in the repo.
+Please refer to the LICENSE in the repo.